 A study programme started after you’ve already completed a first degree.
-You’ll need to provide detailed justification of your decision to complete a second degree when you apply for study programme with → restricted admission.
+You’ll need to provide detailed justification of your decision to complete a second degree when you apply for a study programme with → restricted admission.

 Higher education institutions often receive more applications than they offer study places.
 When this is the case, a selection procedure must take place.
 The selection procedure depends on whether → national admission restrictions or → local admission restrictions apply for the study programme.
 You can find out which HHU study programmes are subject to which selection procedure in the application portal.

 At German universities, the academic year is divided into two semesters: a → winter semester and a → summer semester.
 Each semester lasts six months and includes both a lecture period and a → lecture-free period.
 The study programmes, individual courses and examinations are organised in this rhythm.
 Current dates and deadlines

 You are often able to complement your studies with a semester abroad, either by participating in an exchange programme (e.g. Erasmus) or by organising an individual stay abroad.
 Be sure to begin planning in good time and be aware that the work you complete abroad will not necessarily be recognised in Germany.
 HHU has partner universities all over the world.
 For more information, contact the → International Office.
+More information

 Strictly speaking, there aren’t any holidays as such, however this term is often used to describe the → lecture-free period.
 In other words, the time during which no courses take place (except for → block seminars/lectures and → internships).
 The semester continues however.
 The examination periods often fall within the lecture-free periods.
 Current dates and deadlines